Single-Use Systems (SUS) in Biopharmaceutical Manufacturing

 Where does BPOG fit in?

-The BioPhorum Operations Group (BPOG) is a collection of approximately 50 companies encompassing 80% of the global commercial biopharmaceutical capacity.
+The BioPhorum Operations Group (BPOG) is a collection of companies encompassing approximately 80% of the global commercial biopharmaceutical capacity.
 Collectively they’ve published “Best Practices Guide for Evaluating Leachables Risk from Polymeric Single-Use Systems Used in Biopharmaceutical Manufacturing” and “Standardized Extractables Testing Protocol for Single-Use Systems in Biomanufacturing.”
-These documents are gaining traction across the pharmaceutical and medical device industries as a “one stop shop” for extractables and leachables testing principles.
+These documents are gaining traction across the biopharmaceutical and biopharmaceutical supply industries as a “one stop shop” for extractables and leachables testing principles.

 Is BPOG a regulatory document?